AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUIr.rst

                                    a sizer that can be placed in a frame or panel.
 :class:`G2SingleChoiceDialog`      Dialog similar to wx.SingleChoiceDialog, but provides
                                    a filter to help search through choices.
+:class:`G2Button`                  Creates a button and specifies a binding in a single call.
 :class:`HelpButton`                Creates a button labeled with a "?" that when pressed
                                    displays help text in a modal message window or web browser.